usmansbk/blog-draft/markdowns/redux.md

 });
 ```

 An action encapsulates a request to do something (like add or delete todo) on the state tree.
-Our UI code doesn't have any idea what method is used behind the scenes, it just knows how to talk to the store using actions.
+Our UI code doesn't have any idea what method is used behind the scenes, it just knows how to talk to the state using actions.

-The next problem is, the more methods we add to our store function, the more it will grow.
+The next problem is, `createStore` grows larger as we add more action handlers.
 Making it harder to manage.

 We can solve this by following another design principle ― Separation of concerns.
-The idea is to move the job of delegating action handlers to a different function outside the store function.
+The idea is to move the action handlers to a new function outside `createStore`.

 ## Updating the state (Reducer approach)